 My mission in life is to uncover interesting new histories, and make them understandable, entertaining and, better still, meaningful for people.
 As such I'm always looking for new (old) stories to tell, and new ways to tell them.
 And I firmly believe that unless you connect the past to the present, it never rises above the level of anecdote.
 And I also believe that we can look to the past to find instructive lessons on who we should be in the present.

 My Book.
-My book is now available for pre-order!
-The Middle Ages in Popular Imagination: Memory, Film and Medievalism is set to be released in December 2017 in the UK, and February 2018 in the US.
-You can find it at Amazon US or Amazon UK, or at the publisher's website here.
+My book is now available!
+The Middle Ages in Popular Imagination: Memory, Film and Medievalism is available in Hardcover and e-Book at Amazon US or Amazon UK, or at the publisher's website here.